dennismuturi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This repo includes Shell Permission Script
+This repo includes Shell Permission Scripts

+0-iam_betty-A script that switches the current user to the user betty.

+1-who_am_i-A script that prints the effective username of the current user.